chRyNaN/dispatchers/docs/dispatchers/dispatchers/com.chrynan.dispatchers/-js-coroutine-dispatchers/io.md

 Note that this isn't available on all platforms, so when one isn't present, this falls back to the default in the default implementation.

-Default implementation CoroutineDispatcher: Android - IO JVM - JavaFx - IO JVM - Swing - IO JS - Default iOS - Default
+Default implementation CoroutineDispatcher: Android - IO JVM - IO JS - Default iOS - IO